bismuthfoundation/hypernode/doc/commands.md

 * Client sends "Hello" with its POSNET version, port and PoS address
 * Server may answer "ko" with a reason, or
-* Server may answer "Hello" its own POSNET version, port and PoS address
+* Server may answer "Hello" with its own POSNET version, port and PoS address

 ## Keep alive